Lily Flexmore Welcomes You!

 Image Courtesy of Ms Karen Wall

-I was also developing my Lily Flexmore stage persona at that time, and, after many of these matches, some of my friends and I would go to a Singing Pub where we would stage a variety show to entertain the patrons.
-They seemed to love it and we had a great old time!
+I was also developing my Lily Flexmore stage persona at that time, and, after many of these matches, some of the girls and I would stage a variety show.
+Folks seemed to love it and we had a great old time!

 Image Courtesy of Paul Duffett

-On May 16th, 1896 I played in what was possibly the very first international Ladies Football match.
-It took place in Dublin, Ireland, at Jones Road, now Croke Park, with a trio of teams representing England, Scotland and Ireland.
+On May 16th, 1896 I played in what was among the very first international Ladies Football matches.
+It took place in Dublin, Ireland, at Jones Road, (now Croke Park), with a trio of teams representing England, Scotland and Ireland.

 On May 23rd, still in Dublin, we ladies took on a male team and won by 5 goals to 2!